 - Turn on your computer and press <Delete> to enter BIOS Setup during the POST (Power-On Self-Test).
 Go to Peripherals\SATA Configuration, make sure SATA Controller(s) is enabled.
-To create RAID, set SATA Mode Selection to RAID. - If you want to configure UEFI RAID, follow the steps in "C-1."
-To enter the legacy RAID ROM, save the settings and exit BIOS Setup.
-Refer to "C-2" for more information.
+To create RAID, set SATA Mode Selection to RAID.
+If you do not want to create RAID, set this item to IDE or AHCI. - To use the EZ RAID feature, follow the steps in "C-1."
+To configure UEFI RAID, follow the steps in "C-2."
+To enter the legacy RAID ROM, refer to "C-3" for more information.
+Finally, save the settings and exit BIOS Setup.